Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Macon
+Storm damage restoration in Macon

 Macon is a city of about 1,177 in Macon County, at the center of an Illinois tornado corridor that has produced 79 confirmed tornadoes since 1950, including an F4 in 1976 that tracked 63 miles and a December 2025 EF2 that traveled nearly 24 miles and destroyed rooftops across eight homes southeast of Decatur.
 The county is also a documented derecho target: the July 2024 event hit with 80 to 95 mph straight-line winds, dropped hail exceeding 5 inches near Decatur, and dumped more than 3.5 inches of rain in a single pass.
 The flat agricultural terrain accelerates convective development each spring, and winter ice and snow events regularly stress rooflines and older structures throughout the area.
 Storm Damage 911 connects Macon homeowners with vetted, licensed local contractors for a free damage assessment.